 The stock market has from time to time experienced significant price and volume fluctuations that have affected the market prices for the common stock of technology companies.
 These broad market fluctuations may cause the market price of our common stock to decline.
 In the past, following periods of volatility in the market price of a particular company's securities, securities class action litigation has often been brought against that company.
+Securities class litigation also often follows certain significant business transactions, such as the sale of a business division or a change in control transaction.
 We may become involved in this type of litigation in the future.
 Litigation often is expensive and diverts management's attention and resources, which could adversely affect our business.